Registration is now open for Discover Reed, our special fall visit event on October 12-14th!

 Saturday visits are composed of an information session and campus tour (see descriptions above).
 Interviews and class visits are not offered on Saturdays.

 For groups of students from high schools or educational organizations serving high school populations, we offer information sessions and tours outside our regularly scheduled events on a limited basis.
 Due to significant demand, requests for group reservations are approved only if we have availability, and only if a request has been made with three weeks advance notice.
-To arrange a group visit, please call 503.777.7538.
+To arrange a group visit, please sign up online or call 503.777.7538.
 See below for additional restrictions on group visits:

 - We welcome 9th – 12th grade students and junior college groups.